 Even though Split is a port for many Croatian islands, sitting elegantly between the Adriatic and the mountains, the country’s second city has two Unesco World Heritage sites within its walls, a marble waterfront walkway, and a buzzing atmosphere around its bars and pubs.

-The quickest and cheapest way to get to and from the UK will be to book a budget flight.
-Use a search engine such as Kayak or Skyscanner to do this.
-Travelling by train from the UK to Berlin could also work, but travelling back by train from Split will take you a long time so it’s best to fly.
+The quickest way to get to and from the UK will be to book a flight.
+Travelling by train from the UK to Berlin could also work, but travelling back by train/bus from Split will take you a long time so bear that in mind!